kubauth/kubauth-doc/docs/30-user-guide/150-users-groups.md

 ```

-This claim has been added by Kubauth, based on `GroupBinding` resource.
+This claim has been added by Kubauth based on the `GroupBinding` resource.

 !!! question

-    What if a `groups` claim has already being defined in the `spec.claims` set of the user entity ?
+    What if a `groups` claim is already defined in the `spec.claims` of the user entity?

-    Answer: The `User.spec.claims.groups` is overwritten.
+    Answer: The `User.spec.claims.groups` value is overwritten.

 ## Group Custom Resource

-Kubauth also allow the explicit creation of `Group.kubauth.kubotal.io` entity.
+Kubauth also allows explicit creation of `Group.kubauth.kubotal.io` entities.

-There will be two reason to do so:
+There are two reasons to do this:

-- Documentation, by setting a `spec.comment` attribut on the `Group` resource.
+- Documentation, by setting a `spec.comment` attribute on the `Group` resource.
-- Define a set of 'Claims', which will be applied to all members of the group.
+- Define a set of claims that will be applied to all group members.

 For example, the following manifest will:

-- Associate user `john` to the group `devs` defined previously.
+- Associate user `john` with the `devs` group defined previously.
-- Associate user `john` to the group `ops`, newly create.
+- Associate user `john` with a newly created `ops` group.
-- Create explicitly the group `ops`
+- Explicitly create the `ops` group:
-  - with a `spec.comment`
+  - With a `spec.comment`
-  - and a `spec.claims.accessProfile`, which will be set for all members.
+  - With a `spec.claims.accessProfile` that will be applied to all members.

 ???+ abstract "group2.yaml"